 We used a classic medium in the form of a radionovela—similar to those popular during the Golden Age of Radio—to break down the walls of communication, helping Latino families begin conversations on issues they otherwise would never talk about.
-We hope that the series can provide them with a greater understanding of the hurt and damage experienced by LGBT adults, children, and youth who don’t have their family’s full, loving support and acceptance.
+We hope that the series can provide them with a greater understanding of the hurt and damage experienced by LGBTQ adults, children, and youth who don’t have their family’s full, loving support and acceptance.

-The three-part series—called “Bienvenidos a Casa,” or “Welcome Home”—is based on groundbreaking research from the Family Acceptance Project, which conducted the first comprehensive study of Latino LGBT adolescents, young adults, and families, including family dynamics and the impact of family acceptance or rejection.
+The three-part series—called “Bienvenidos a Casa,” or “Welcome Home”—is based on groundbreaking research from the Family Acceptance Project, which conducted the first comprehensive study of Latino LGBTQ adolescents, young adults, and families, including family dynamics and the impact of family acceptance or rejection.

 The series weaves together timely social issues into storylines that have historically been difficult for traditional Latino families to discuss.
-This innovative evidence-based series is intended to help families talk about important issues that are currently affecting the LGBT community.
+This innovative evidence-based series is intended to help families talk about important issues that are currently affecting the LGBTQ community.